-- We expect employees to convert their meetings, including internal meetings, to remote meetings.
+- Please continue to convert your meetings, including internal meetings, to remote meetings whenever possible.

 - Please visit other works areas only when absolutely necessary, maintain spacing of six feet between people, and of course wash your hands regularly.

-- City Council meetings remain online and we accept public comment only by email/phone.
+- City council meetings remain online and we accept public comment by email/phone.